Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

-Next, we obtained data on state-level Covid-19 cases and testing from the Covid Tracking Project (\url{https://covidtracking.com}).
-We also obtain 2019 state-level populations from the Census Bureau.
+Next, we obtained data on state-level Covid-19 cases and testing from the Centers for Disease Control COVID Data Tracker (\url{https://covid.cdc.gov/covid-data-tracker/}).
+We also use 2019 state-level populations from the Census Bureau.
+In order to deal with heterogeneity in terms of state populations, we use versions of pandemic related variables in terms of their number per thousand individuals in a particular state (e.g., cumulative cases per thousand individuals).
+In terms of the SIRD model, this amounts to dividing all variables by $N_l$ and multiplying by one thousand; this transformation is compatible with the SIRD model.
+We construct the current number of active Covid-19 cases (and therefore contagious individuals) as the total number of newly reported cases over the past seven days; as for the other pandemic related variables, we use the number of current cases per thousand individuals in a state.
 Finally, we use travel data from Google's Covid-19 Community Mobility Report (\url{https://www.google.com/covid19/mobility}).
-We focus on state-level retail and recreation travel (these are aggregated together) which is reported as a percentage change relative to pre-Covid travel.
-We dropped four states (Alaska, Massachusetts, Maryland, and Oregon) due to missing data either on cases or testing on some of the days during the time period that we consider.
-In order to deal with heterogeneity in terms of state populations, we use versions of pandemic related variables in terms of their number per million in a particular state (e.g., cumulative cases per million).
-In terms of the SIRD model, this amounts to dividing all variables by $N_l$ and multiplying by one million; this transformation is compatible with the SIRD model.
-We construct the current number of active Covid-19 cases (and therefore contagious individuals) as the total number of newly reported cases over the past five days; as for the other pandemic related variables, we use the number of current cases per million individuals in a state.
+We focus on state-level retail and recreation travel (these are aggregated together) which is reported as a percentage change relative to pre-Covid travel baselines.